Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Numerical Analysis

 Since \eqref{eq:doppler} and \eqref{eq:delay} are nonlinear observations of the state vector $x_t$, we linearize them around the current best estimate $(\hat{p}_{x,t}^i,\hat{p}_{y,t}^i,\hat{v}_{x,t}^i,\hat{v}_{y,t}^i)$, where these estimates are recursively computed using the EKF.

 Fig.~\ref{fig:5region} shows the scenario described above simulated for 1,000 time steps.
 Blue circles represent neighborhood regions of each target, and there are five drones in each region.
 The target trajectory is presented as red line and drone trajectories in other colors.
 Based on the calculated position and velocity of target and drones, we apply the CCP iterations in each time step.
+Fig.~\ref{fig:CCP-ADMM-tgt1} shows the rate allocation obtained as the CCP iterations converge in each time step.
+In Fig.~\ref{fig:CCP-ADMM-tgt1}~(a) we plot the total data rate allocation, while in Fig.~\ref{fig:CCP-ADMM-tgt1}~(b) we illustrate the assigned data rates to individual sensors, at each time step, at the convergence of the CCP algorithm (nominally 15 iterations).
+Note that there are 50 possible sensors, since each of the 25 drones receives both range and Doppler measurements.
+The result changes over time, reflecting the time-varying nature of the considered problem.

-Fig.~\ref{fig:CCP-ADMM-tgt1} shows the rate allocation obtained after a sufficient number of CCP iterations in each step for the first 15 time steps.
-The result is changing over time, reflecting the time-varying nature of the considered problem.
-To gain further intuition on this simulation result, Fig~\ref{fig:zoomed} shows the data rate allocated to drones in region 1 and their spatial positions at time step $t=70$.
-Fig~\ref{fig:zoomed}~(a) indicates that non-zero data rates are given only to sensors 2,3,7 and 8, which corresponds to delay measurements and Doppler estimates from drones 2 and 3.
-Fig~\ref{fig:zoomed}~(c) indicates that drones 2 and 3 are the left-most and the right-most vehicles in the formation.
+To gain further insight, Fig~\ref{fig:zoomed} shows the data rate allocated to drones in region 1 and their spatial positions at time step $t=70$.
+Fig~\ref{fig:zoomed}~(a) indicates that non-zero data rates (yellow color block) are given only to sensors 2,3,7 and 8, which correspond to the delay and Doppler measurements obtained from drones 2 and 3.
+Fig~\ref{fig:zoomed}~(c) indicates that drones 2 and 3 are the left-most and right-most vehicles in the formation.